Join the Conversation

 - The Katherine Anne Porter Literary Center serves as a writer’s residence and site for lectures and seminars by Texas State’s master of fine arts in creative writing program.
 The home is a National Literary Landmark.

 - The L.D.
 Clark and LaVerne Harrell Clark Literary Endowment provides a writers’ retreat in Smithville.
 Writers-in-residence are chosen from among students in Texas State’s master of fine arts program in creative writing.

-- The new Undergraduate Academic Center provides personal attention and guidance for Texas State’s nearly 30,000 undergraduate students.
+- The new Undergraduate Academic Center provides personal attention and guidance for Texas State’s more than 32,000 undergraduate students.
 Featuring the PACE Center for freshman advising, as well as other career and academic resources, the center improves students’ success.

 - Lyndon Baines Johnson, 1930, 36th president of the United States

 - Roy F. Mitte, 1953 and 1956, founder of Financial Industries Corporation, a group of national insurance companies